A recipe for success: Conestoga accelerates R&D time

 Shorter says this holistic approach allowed Pusateri’s and CFRIL to openly collaborate and consider more than just the scientific perspective of the project.

 “With Conestoga, we had the opportunity to collaborate and determine the changes needed.
-It wasn’t just about the science but also the retail side of things.
+It was not just about the science but also the retail side of things.
 We could ask, ‘is this product something we want to sell to our customers?’”

 With the help of CFRIL, Pusateri’s was able to extend the shelf-life of their soups and stews, enabling them to scale up production and expand in the market.

-Longer term, it also gives them a path forward to take these findings and use them for future recipe development, allowing them to accelerate their R&D time.
+Longer term, it also gives them a path forward to take these findings and use them for future recipe development, allowing them to accelerate their research and development time.

 We acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC).